 “Looked to me like you were going at it.”

-“I give him massages for his back,” Jace stammered.
+“I give him back massages,” Jace stammered.

 “Well, you seem primed for action,” I accused him by pointing to the obvious hard-on in his low-cut jeans.